python/devguide/coverage.rst

     ./python -m coverage run --pylib Lib/test/regrtest.py

-If you want to run only a single test, specify the module/package being tested in the ``--source`` flag (so as to prune the coverage reporting to only the module/package you are interested in) and then append the name of the test you wish to run to the command::
+To run only a single test, specify the module/package being tested in the ``--source`` flag (so as to prune the coverage reporting to only the module/package you are interested in) and then append the name of the test you wish to run to the command::